Moss1019/sql_tool/readme.md

 # SQL Tool
-A tool used to generate MySQL code and Java spring classes that forms the foundations of a web app
+A tool used to generate MySQL code and Java spring classes that form the foundations of a web app

 ## Generated code
 - SQL statements to create tables and stored procedures